TheWorkoutDigest

 improve squat depth

-Here’s everything you need to know about how deep your squat should be, what barriers are affecting your squat depth, and how to fix them.
+Below, we’ll go over everything you need to know about how deep your squat should be, strategies to fix them, and potential barriers limiting your squats.

 Contents